CircleCI-Archived/frontend/resources/assets/docs/configuration.md

 Should you have a test failure, our [troubleshooting section](/docs/troubleshooting) can likely tell you the best way to solve the problem.
-If you find yourself repeateadly consulting this guide, please [contact us](mailto:sayhi@circleci.com) and let us know what you're working on.
+If you find yourself repeatedly consulting this guide, please [contact us](mailto:sayhi@circleci.com) and let us know what you're working on.
 We'll try to make it easier for you.